 When your forex back office software connects to your trading platform with real-time monitoring, you’ll be able to open and close trades for clients.
 Your software will make it easy to set stopout levels and automatically implement them to reduce a client’s risk.

 One of the most significant barriers to clients depositing money is a complicated or lengthy process for funding their accounts.
 Connecting your back office software to external payment systems (like credit card processors, crypto-currency wallets, and bank transfers) reduces the length of time it takes for deposits to be credited to client accounts.
 Look for a tool that can integrate with Skrill, SafeCharge, or NETELLER.

 To do that, consider where you want your firm to be in a few years.
-You may not have partners now, but if you want your firm to grow then the software you choose should include features for managing IBs.
-Similarly, you may not plan to seek regulatory licensing immediately, but doing so in the future could help you expand your business.
+You may not have partners now, but if you want your firm to grow then the back office tools you choose should include features for managing IBs or money managers.
+Similarly, you may not plan to seek regulatory licensing immediately, but doing so in the future could help you expand your business into new regions.

-Purchasing the right back office software helps future proof your brokerage.
-We think CurrentBusiness is the best choice, so contact us if you’d like to learn more.
+Purchasing the right back office platform helps future proof your brokerage.
+CurrentDesk supports hundreds of the world’s leading Forex brokers.
+Contact us if you’d like to learn more.

 Looking for more tips on growing your brokerage?